markjleece/beebperf/README.md

 2. Download and install the [Microsoft DirectX SDK (June 2010)](https://www.microsoft.com/en-us/download/details.aspx?id=6812) from the Microsoft download site.
 3. Using the **Git** -> **Clone Repository…** menu item, clone the BeebEm repository: [beebem-windows.git](https://github.com/stardot/beebem-windows.git)
 4. Using  **Git** -> **Open in Command Prompt** menu item, execute the following **git** command to apply the performance changes: **<code style="background:#333; color:#ffcc00; padding:4px 6px; border-radius:4px; font-family:'Fira Code', monospace;">git apply ..\\beebperf\\beebem_changelist.diff</code>**  The path to the patch file may changing.
-5. Reopen and rebuild the solution
+5. Reopen and rebuild the solution (x64 configuration).
 6. Run **BeebEm** and verify that the **File** menu contains a **Capture Perf…** and **End Perf** menu items.

 # Acknowlegements